From Test to Field: Connecting AI, Robotics and Digital Services for Agri-Food SMEs

 Part 2 | Interactive workshop

-Project representatives and ecosystem actors will work through guided prompts to surface uptake barriers, identify alignment “quick wins”, and co-create actionable recommendations for policy makers and implementing bodies.
+Project representatives and ecosystem actors will work through guided prompts to surface uptake barriers, identify alignment “quick wins”, and co-create materials for a Storytelling Package for participating projects.

 Who should join